 Fortunately, although H1N1 developed into a pandemic (worldwide) flu strain, the mortality rate in the U.S. and many other countries only approximated the usual numbers of flu deaths worldwide.
 Speculation about why the mortality rate remained much lower than predicted includes increased public awareness and action that produced an increase in hygiene (especially hand washing), a fairly rapid development of a new vaccine and patient self-isolation if symptoms developed.

 Homeopathy is a therapeutic method which stimulates the natural healing processes of the body with the help of sub-atomic / nano particles.
 It has proven to be effective in curing not just the common flu, but also Swine flu.
-There are effective preventatives also in Homeopathy.For Online Treatment, please fill the 'Quick Contact' form on the right & submit it for any questions/ treatment'.
+There are effective preventatives also in Homeopathy.Please E-mail firstname.lastname@example.org for any questions/ treatment.